convexengineering/gpkit/docs/source/advancedcommands.rst

 Parallel Sweeps
 -----------------------

 During a normal sweep, each result is independent, so they can be run in parallel.
 To use this feature, run ``$ ipcluster start`` at a terminal: it will automatically start a number of iPython parallel computing engines equal to the number of cores on your machine, and when you next import gpkit you should see a note like ``Using parallel execution of sweeps on 4 clients``.
-If you do, then all sweeps performed with that import of gpkit will be parellelized.
+If you do, then all sweeps performed with that import of gpkit will be parallelized.

 This parallelization sets the stage for gpkit solves to be outsourced to a server, which may be valuable for faster results; alternately, it could allow the use of gpkit without installing a solver.